outeredge/che-sync/README.md

 A tool by [outer/edge](https://github.com/outeredge) to work on remote Eclipse Che workspaces in your local IDE.
 Support for remote port forwarding (to enable, for example, XDebug) on Linux, MacOS & Windows built-in.

+**As of v3.0.0, che-sync only supports Che 7+ with workspaces running an imaged based on `outeredge/edge-docker-php` with SSH access enabled.**

 ## Running

 To run che-sync, you will need docker [installed](https://docs.docker.com/install/) on your local machine.